igcarvalhaes/calculator/README.md

 # Calculator

-This is the last project of the Foundations Course of [The Odin Project](https://www.theodinproject.com/lessons/foundations-calculator).
+This is the last project in the Foundations Course of [The Odin Project](https://www.theodinproject.com/lessons/foundations-calculator).
 They asked me to create a calculator app using HTML, CSS and Vanilla JavaScript.

 ## Screenshots